bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/tdw-loophole.md

 > The drug warps brain chemistry, leaving people desperate for more to maintain their high while slipping further from reality.

 This Daily Whisper entry tells us about [Lupamine](lupamine), a drug created by [NEX GEN](nex-gen-corporation) for military purposes.
 Sadly, it has made it onto the streets and is causing severe damages to partakers.
+It also gives us more information about [Rebecca Sinclair](../characters/rebecca), the world's first SYNTH.

 ***